a-fotherby/Omphalos/README.md

   the cold-start cost.
 Also shows where a chain's answer legitimately departs from a cold start, and why.
 - [`omphalos/examples/cesium_exchange`](omphalos/examples/cesium_exchange/) — **CrunchTope + rhea**: an
   ion-exchange selectivity coefficient swept in the *thermodynamic database*, where no keyword block can reach it.
-Each run's `.dbs` differs from the template on exactly one line.
+Each run's `.dbs` differs from the template on at most one line — the middle run is the fitted value the sweep brackets, so its database is byte-identical.
 - [`omphalos/examples/quartz_pressure_series`](omphalos/examples/quartz_pressure_series/) — **CrunchTope +
   rhea**: a database whose log K columns are recomputed with pyGCC at a different pressure for each run, taking a quartz column from 1 km to 4 km depth.
 Shows how to record a parameter the database itself cannot carry.